PamPayne/australia/interactive-gambling-bill-2001-revised-explanatory-memorandum.md

 Standard access-prevention notices are issued by the ABA in the absence of a relevant code or standard dealing with designated Internet gambling matters.

 **Standard telephone service** The term ‘standard telephone service’ is defined in clause 4 to mean the same as the definition of the term in the Telecommunications (Consumer Protection and Service Standards) Act 1999.
-The definition of ‘standard’
+The definition of ‘standard